Our topmost choices for the best soccer cleats for high arches:

 — Adidas X Speedflow+ —

 If you don’t believe in laceless cleats, this one will make you a believer.
 Adidas X Speedflow+ is a new speed cleat that will replace the X Ghosted+.
-And it is better than its predecessor in many ways.
+And it is better than its predecessor.

 This laceless cleat now uses a more pliable and strong Primeknit upper to replace the Fluroskin material of the X Ghosted.
 Underneath it is a new Engineered Agility Frame, a technology that wraps the foot and provides structured support that gives multi-directional stability.

 The upper construction is the major update to this new model, and it feels more supportive than its predecessor.
 Having a more elastic upper material, the X Speedflow+ can now fit wide feet.
-With regards to the soleplate, it looks identical to the X Ghosted+.
+Regarding the soleplate, it looks identical to the X Ghosted+.

 If you want a custom fit around the instep area, go for Adidas X Speedflow.1, the new model with the same DNA as the Speedflow+ but with a lacing system that can give you more freedom in securing your boots.

-Even though your foot’s biomechanics may change as you grow older, sticking to your most comfortable shoe is oftentimes a great choice.
+Even though your foot’s biomechanics may change as you grow older, sticking to your most comfortable shoe is often a brilliant choice.

 If you are looking for better comfort and support during practice, choose turf soccer shoes.
 These shoes are more flexible than regular soccer cleats.
-Turf shoes enable you to move easily due to the smaller rubber protrusions with very little spacing.
+Turf shoes enable you to move easily because of the smaller rubber protrusions with very little spacing.

 Turf soccer shoes also absorb shock better than regular soccer cleats.
-However, you may only be allowed to use turf shoes during practice and not during competition.
+However, the game may only allow you to use turf shoes during practice and not during competition.

 It is common for modern football boots to have a super flat sole and thin insoles.
 And this will only worsen the condition if you have an injury in your foot.
-So to prevent a possible problem, replace the standard insoles with the best insoles for high arches because they have the right contours for your feet, a proper heel raise, and enough support in the arch area.
+So to prevent a problem, replace the standard insoles with insoles for high arches because they have the correct contours for your feet, a proper heel raise, and enough support in the arch area.